 An increasingly broad range of hostile environment harms-frequently as concerned with lewd comments, inquiries, jokes or displays of pornographic materials in the workplace as with overt sexual aggression-have been brought before the federal courts.
 Robinson v.
-Jackson Shipyards, Inc.46 was among the first reported decisions to impose liability for sexual harassment based on the pervasive presence of sexually oriented materials-magazine foldouts or other pictorial depictions-and "sexually demeaning remarks and jokes" by male co-workers without allegations of physical assaults or sexual propositions directed at the plaintiff.
-Most courts, however, have limited recovery to cases involving repeated sexual demands or other offensive conduct.47 Except for cases involving touching or extreme verbal behavior, courts are often reluctant to find that sexual derision-or claims against pornography in the workplace-when unaccompanied by sexual demands, is sufficient to create a hostile environment.48 This tendency may be reinforced by the Court's admonition in Oncale
+Jackson Shipyards, Inc. was among the first reported decisions to impose liability for sexual harassment based on the pervasive presence of sexually oriented materials-magazine foldouts or other pictorial depictions-and "sexually demeaning remarks and jokes" by male co-workers without allegations of physical assaults or sexual propositions directed at the plaintiff.
+Most courts, however, have limited recovery to cases involving repeated sexual demands or other offensive conduct.
+Except for cases involving touching or extreme verbal behavior, courts are often reluctant to find that sexual derision-or claims against pornography in the workplace-when unaccompanied by sexual demands, is sufficient to create a hostile environment.
+The First Amendment has even been invoked to curb harassment claims founded solely on verbal insults, pictorial or literary matter, as

-46 760 F. Supp.
+&lt;sup>52 760 F. Supp.
 1486 (M.D.Fla.
 1991).